November 27, 2019

 Place the onions in one layer in a saucepan with the butter, sugar, pinch of salt, and 1/2 cup of stock.
 Bring to a boil, cover with a lid and cook for approx 8-10 minutes.
 Uncover and continue cooking until all the liquid evaporates and shake the pan so the onions are glazed all over in the butter and sugar.

-Turn the mushrooms into the pan, fold and toss with the onions, cook them together over moderate heat as the mushrooms release their liquid and begin to brown.
+Add the mushrooms to the pan, fold and toss with the onions, and cook them together over moderate heat as the mushrooms release their liquid and start to brown.
 When all the vegetables are glazed and coloured, set aside.
 Deglaze the saucepan with a few spoonfuls of wine or stock and pour that into the stew.

-Return the stew to a gentle simmer for 10 minutes, then remove from heat.
-With a fork, blend 2tbsp of flour and 2tbsp of butter in a small bowl to make a thick paste, or beurre manié and add it in the same manner, a tablespoon or so at a time. repeat if stew needs additional thickening.
+Return the stew to a gentle simmer for 10 minutes, then remove from the heat.
+With a fork, blend 2 tbsp of flour and 2 tbsp of butter in a small bowl to make a thick paste, or beurre manié, and add it in the same manner, a tablespoon or so at a time.
+Repeat if the stew needs additional thickening.

-When ready to serve, reheat the stew, add the onions and mushrooms, stir in 1/4 cup or so of red wine, and heat through.
+When ready to serve, reheat the stew, add the onions and mushrooms, stir in about 1/4 cup or so of red wine, and heat through.
 Taste the sauce and adjust the seasonings.
-Serve the stew in large individual rim soup bowls,( sprinkle with a bit of minced parsley) complete your meal with mashed or scalloped potatoes, a green salad and definitely a great bottle of red!
+Serve the stew in large individual rimmed soup bowls,( sprinkle with a bit of minced parsley).
+Complete your meal with mashed or scalloped potatoes, a green salad and definitely a great bottle of red!

 Bon Appetite!